-You might be wondering why you don’t have any class today, on what might seem like an ordinary Friday.
+You might be wondering why you don’t have any class today, on what might seem like an ordinary day.
 While back home it is known as Columbus Day, in Spain the 12th of October is a national holiday called Día de la Hispanidad or Hispanic Day.
 On this day schools and many workplaces are closed (unless it falls on a Sunday, in which case the day off can be moved to another day) which feels like reason enough to party, but what are we really celebrating?
-Let me fill you in!
+Let us fill you in!

 What is it?